VistaCareTech/vistacare_communications_docs/docs/Tools.md

 The following steps will allow you to execute the Extract and Pack functionality:

-1. On the VistaCare Plugin go to `Tools --> Extract and Pack`.
+1. On the VistaCare Communications Plugin go to `Tools --> Extract and Pack`.
 2. Fill the following options:

     * Boundary Layer: A Polygon layer with the features will be used as a boundary.